Joey Votto Preview, Player Props: Reds vs. Guardians

-On Tuesday, Joey Votto (.258 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds play the Cleveland Guardians, whose starting pitcher will be Lucas Giolito.
-First pitch is at 6:10 PM ET.
+The Cincinnati Reds, including Joey Votto (.241 slugging percentage in past 10 games, including zero home run), take on starter Shane Bieber and the Cleveland Guardians at Progressive Field, Wednesday at 6:10 PM ET.

 Sportsbook Promo Codes